crlp-jerseyldo/crlp-jerseyldo.github.io/_pages/team.md

 So I have been using VBA to add provision IDs to legislation in Word using bookmarks, and then using these to experiment with rollovers and links for definitions, cross-reference links, maybe even automated amendment markup…and anything else we can think of.
 Once structures or IDs are created (ie components become data), a lot of possibilities appear.

-In another strand, along with Zoë I developed an app on [DocAssemble](https://docassemble.org/){:target="_blank"} for helping departments create drafting instructions for fee increases, which is a nice illustration of how the options to try new ways of doing things are nice and open.
+In another strand, along with Zoë I developed an app on [DocAssemble](https://docassemble.org/){:target="_blank"} for helping departments create drafting instructions for fee increases, which is a nice [illustration](https://www.youtube.com/watch?v=bE44gFDzx5o){:target="_blank"} of how the options to try new ways of doing things are nice and open.

 In more general terms, I am interested in how technology can support the work of a drafting office and the production of legislation generally.
 And how people can make better use of the technology they already have as well as looking to innovate in what they do, whether that is computer-readable legislation or some other approach.